We are involved in teaching medical students and GP trainees. Thank you for your cooperation in this important task of training our future doctors.

 Sometimes we may ask you to help out with an exam.
 If you would prefer not to have a student present during a consultation please inform reception.

-- Foundation doctors- these are qualified doctors post-degree who are completing a 4 month rotation with us as part of their 2nd year of training.
+Foundation doctors these are qualified doctors post-degree who are completing a 4 month rotation with us as part of their 2nd year of training.
 They may then decide to be GPs or continue to work in hospital medicine.
-They are able to see patients independently but have regular supervision with Dr Ninan.
+They are able to practice independently but have regular supervision with Dr Ninan.

-- GP trainees- these are doctors at least 2 years post- qualification and have committed to a 3 year GP training programme.
+GP trainees these are doctors at least 2 years post- qualification and have committed to a 3 year GP training programme.
 Part of this is spent in hospital and at least 1 year in General Practice.
-They are able to see patients independently and are supervised by Dr Trainor and Dr Kirk.
+They are able to practice independently and are supervised by Dr Trainor and Dr Kirk.